The Friends of Aberdeen University Library is a Registered Charity (SC009009) founded in 1962.

 Craig Suite, Seventh Floor, The Sir Duncan Rice Library

-We will be delighted to welcome you, should you feel able to attend, to the first in-person Annual General Meeting in two years, where we will update you on work undertaken by the Committee over the pandemic, give an update on the financial position of Friends of Aberdeen University Library (FAUL) and discuss plans for the future.
-The evening will be enhanced by a guided tour of the current ground floor exhibition and by talks from Simon Bains and Neil Curtis.
+We are pleased to be able to welcome you to this AGM where we will update you on work undertaken by the Committee over the last year, give an update on the financial position of Friends of Aberdeen University Library (FAUL) and discuss plans for the future.
+The evening will be enhanced with talks from Professor Michael Brown of the Department of History, and Susan Halfpenny, Head of Research & Learning Information Services at the Library.

 Please let us know if you would like to attend by emailing - Ewan Grant, FAUL Membership Secretary on firstname.lastname@example.org.

-On the evening, please come to the ground floor Welcome Desk at the Library to sign in and be guided to the Craig Suite.
-If youy are unable to attend in person, or if we need to switch to an online meeting, we will be able to send you a virutal link to the meeting.
+On the evening, please come to the ground floor reception at the Library to sign in and be guided to the Craig Suite.

 - Friends' News